Skip to content

 Step What happens

-1. Profile Select which Modal profile to use (if multiple exist)
+1. Profile Select which Modal profile to use if multiple exist

-2. GPU Pick from 13 GPU types (T4 → B200)
+2. GPU Pick from the available Modal GPU types

-5. Launch Press Enter to execute, or edit the script first
+6. Launch Press Enter to execute, or edit the script first

 Hub actions